yasutakatou/goVernance/README.md

 ## Configuration for operation setting (default: governance.ini)

-Definitions are set tab-separated

 ### [input]

 Write a command to get the configuration for the action (see below)
 <br>
 note) Multiple commands can be listed.
-The result of the second and subsequent commands will be added to the action configuration in the form of a postscript.
+The result of the second and subsequent commands will be **added to the action configuration** in the form of a postscript.

 ### [whitelist]